craftercms/docs/source/system-administrators/activities/authoring/navigating-main-menu.rst

 * :ref:`global-permission-mappings-config.xml <global-permission-mappings-config>` lets you configure the permissions to a role globally for the entire application
 * :ref:`global-role-mappings-config.xml <global-role-mappings-config>` lets you configure the mapping between the group and the role

-The tools available in the Main Menu is configured similar to how the Project Tools Sidebar is configured :ref:`here<site-config-tools>` using the :ref:`global menu config <global-menu-config>` configuration file mentioned above.
+The tools available in the Main Menu is configured similar to how the Project Tools Sidebar is configured :ref:`here<project-tools-configuration>` using the :ref:`global menu config <global-menu-config>` configuration file mentioned above.

-.. _main-menu-tool-sites:
+.. _main-menu-tool-projects:

 --------
 Projects